StevenNo1/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 The University of Melbourne - Natural Language Processing (COMP90042)

-This respiratory cantains Final exam paper of Natural Language Processing (COMP90042) The Assignment 1 and Assignment 2
+This repositories cantains Final exam paper of Natural Language Processing (COMP90042) The Assignment 1 and Assignment 2